plone/plone.gallery/README.rst

 - Allows to zoom and browse thru the photos
 - Has a white and blackmode
 - Fullscreen and Autoplay mode
+- Flexible setting of grid image scale and zoom image scale in gallery control panel

 It uses the libraries `spotlight <https://github.com/nextapps-de/spotlight>`_ and `flexbin <https://github.com/guoyunhe/flexbin>`_ in combination for that.